SahilWarfare5522/Amsterdam-Airbnb-House-Listings-Analysis/README.md

 ## 📌 Project Summary
 This project explores key patterns, pricing, and user satisfaction in Airbnb listings from Amsterdam, using:

-# 🤖 Powered By A.I data science showcase 👑
+# 🤖 Powered By A.I Data Science Project 👑
 All analysis and visualization in this project was built collaboratively with OpenAI’s ChatGPT 4o – ensuring clarity, aesthetics, and smart insights 💡

 ![Python](https://img.shields.io/badge/Python-3.9-blue?logo=python)